hallorant/bigmit/z80unit/README.md

 A few bits of advice

-* You must use one of these on a Big Tandy (Model II, Model 12, Model 16, or Model 6000): `z80unit_m2_TRSDOS` or `z80unit_LDOS6`.
+* You must use one of these on a Big Tandy (Model II, Model 12, Model 16, or Model 6000).
+Probably `z80unit_m2_TRSDOS` or `z80unit_LDOS6`.
 Why? the default z80unit approach to write directly to video memory doesn't work on these machines.
+(Nothing is easy on a Big Tandy!)

 * If your target DOS is not on this list, try a few values.
 Guess what might work and use `trs80gp` to see if it works.
 Please reach out if you have